-The smart contracts bug bounty program will develop in iterations towards the launch of Multi-Collateral Dai (MCD) where:
+The smart contracts bug bounty program will develop in iterations:

-The program is planned to be a long-running program that will continue indefinitely after launch of MCD.
+The program is planned to be a long-running program that will continue indefinitely.

-The scope is initially a selection of the core smart contracts of MCD as deployed on Ethereum Kovan/Görli testnets, while more contracts will be added towards MCD launch.
+The scope is a selection of the core smart contracts of MCD as deployed on the Ethereum Kovan testnet, while more contracts will be added as needed.